Sir Terry Pratchett: ‘Imagination, not intelligence, made us human’

-The 38 tales of the Discworld, a strange yet strangely familiar world on the back of a giant turtle, have defied the limits of genre and attracted adoring fans around the world.
+Sir Terry Pratchett is one of the modern world’s most renowned authors.
+The 38 tales of the Discworld series, set in a strange yet strangely familiar world on the back of a giant turtle, have defied the limits of genre and attracted adoring fans around the world.
 Translated into 32 languages and selling over 60 million copies worldwide, Pratchett received a knighthood in 2009.
 He has been winner of the British Science Fiction Award, the Carnegie Medal, the Writers Guild Award and the Smarties Prize Silver Award.
 He is also Britain’s most shoplifted author.

 Terry Pratchett is the acclaimed creator of the Discworld series, the first title of which, The Colour of Magic, was published in 1983.